SciSpectator/BioGenVariate/README.md

-# Option 2: Manual Labeling (For Maximum Precision) ✍️
+# Option 2: Manual Labeling ✍️

 This mode gives you complete, sample-by-sample control over the classification process, allowing you to define the exact labels you need for your analysis.